epfml/getting-started-lauzhack/README.md

 If you come up with any question about the cluster or the setup that you do not find answered here, you can check the [frequently asked questions page](docs/faq.md).
 Also, please do not hesitate to reach out to any of your colleagues or the organizers (e.g. on Discord), we are happy to help you out.

 > [!CAUTION]
-> Using the cluster creates costs.
-Please do not forget to stop your jobs when not used!
+> You are sharing the cluster with other teams.
+Please be mindful of the resources you use. **Do not forget to stop your jobs when not used!**

 # Minimal basic setup
 The step-by-step instructions for first time users to quickly get a job running.